 Undergraduate Services at Lincoln Center

-PPD for Lincoln Center’s four concentrations
+PPD for Lincoln Center’s three concentrations

-Personal and Professional Development at Lincoln Center is tailored for the four specialized concentrations available to students pursuing the Bachelor of Science in Global Business.
+Personal and Professional Development at Lincoln Center is tailored for the three specialized concentrations available to students pursuing the Bachelor of Science in Global Business.
 Our offerings rely on the strengths of both career advisors and full-time faculty experts.

 Group workshops and events